jsarni/CaraMLTest/README.md

 * ``` evaluator ```: Here you specify the evaluator you want to fit your model.
 In our case, we'll use the **MulticlassClassificationEvaluator**

-* ``` tuner ```: With this key word, we specify the tuner we want to use, for model selection.
-Only two tuners are available: [TrainValidationSplit](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/tuning/TrainValidationSplit.html) and [Cross Validation](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/tuning/CrossValidator.html).
-You can also chose not to use any tuner.
-You can also specify their parameters if you want to, in the same way as for the *stages*.

 ---